Skip to content

 1 min read

 One testament to my affection for the Smiths is the fact that I desperately wanted to hate them.
 My girlfriend in high school sung their praises, but we weren’t totally in sync in the music department.
 I was turned off by what I saw as the pretentiousness of Morrissey, the over-the-top anglophilia, and the preening gay porn stars on their record covers.
 Once I gave a dubbed cassette of The Queen Is Dead a good listen at the insistence of my sister in the eleventh grade, I could no longer deny their brilliance.
-Not just their brilliance, but my attraction to their ability to give voice to the teenage alienation that I was feeling.
+Not only their brilliance, but my attraction to their ability to give voice to the teenage alienation that I was feeling.

 I especially remember that cassette getting heavy rotation on our cross-country move to New Mexico in my mom’s mini-van.